Emergency Evacuation Procedures for Persons with Disabilities

 - Provide Environmental Health and Safety a list of individuals who are currently enrolled and have a Personal Emergency Plan in place at the beginning of the academic year and six months later.

 Self-Identification with the University

-Twice a year (at the beginning of the academic year and six months later), the University shall ask all faculty, students, and staff if they will require assistance in an emergency.
-Self-identification is voluntary.
+Twice a year (at the beginning of the academic year and six months later), the University shall ask all faculty, students, and staff if they will require assistance during an emergency.
+It should be noted that self-identification is voluntary.
 The purpose of the request is to gather information to assist in alerting, evacuating, or sheltering individuals in case of an emergency.